We received some great news from our women’s group in Kawuku, Buikwe District, Uganda.

 Beyond gardening, Lugacraft teaches handicraft skills and baking in order to help local women earn income for their families.

 Want to meet inspiring Ugandans like Robert and Vivian?
 Want to work alongside motivated rural people as they improve their lives?
 Think about volunteering in Uganda, with The Real Uganda.
+Don’t have time to volunteer?
+Join a 7 day culture-adventure tour of Uganda.

 It’s that easy.